Chart Color Schemes

 Bagdad faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 7.3%, significantly lower than Australia's average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 5.7%, followed by postgraduate qualifications (1.0%) and graduate diplomas (0.6%).
-Vocational credentials are also common, with 43.6% of residents aged 15 and above holding such qualifications - advanced diplomas comprise 7.8% while certificates account for 35.8%.
+Bachelor degrees are the most common at 5.7%, followed by postgraduate qualifications (1.0%) and graduate diplomas (0.6%).
+Vocational credentials are prevalent, with 43.6% of residents aged 15+ holding them, including advanced diplomas (7.8%) and certificates (35.8%).
+Educational participation is high at 29.3%, comprising primary education (13.6%), secondary education (8.3%), and tertiary education (1.9%).

-Educational participation is high, with 29.3% of residents currently enrolled in formal education.
+Educational participation is notably high, with 29.3% of residents currently enrolled in formal education.
 This includes 13.6% in primary education, 8.3% in secondary education, and 1.9% pursuing tertiary education.

 Frequently Asked Questions - Education